 There's still time to register for our popular clay camps, now with earlier start times, art-filled field trips, and fresh new themes.
 Sign up now for a week of hands-on creativity!

 The Gardiner Museum is among the few museums in the world focused on ceramics, and is one of the most important specialty museums internationally.
 It houses approximately 4,000 objects, including European porcelain, ceramics from the Ancient Americas, Chinese porcelain, Japanese porcelain, and contemporary ceramics.
 Search the collection online!

 Everyone can love clay!
 Become a Friend at one of the world’s great specialty museums and enjoy the benefits, including unlimited admission, invitations to exhibition previews and special events, discounts on lectures and clay classes, and more.

 The Gardiner Museum celebrates and documents its exhibitions and permanent collections by publishing scholarly and beautifully illustrated catalogues.
 These publications are available in the Gardiner Shop.
-Digital publications featuring Canadian ceramics will be available via The Raphael Yu Centre of Canadian Ceramics.
+Digital publications featuring Canadian ceramics are available through The Raphael Yu Centre of Canadian Ceramics.

 111 Queen's Park